janglos/janglos.github.io/_pages/experience.md

 2007 – 2015

 Management and expansion of large-scale Building Management System (10 buildings increased to 30+) based on BACnet protocol (400 devices increased to 1000+).
-Responsible for BACnet devices testing, network topology and its optimization, data gathering and archiving, presentation to the users.
+Responsible for BACnet devices testing, network topology, and its optimization, data gathering, archiving, and presentation to the users.